How to Retrofit Your Retail Store with LED Lights

 An area were all retailers focus their efforts is their bottom line which is why many shop owners are turning to LED lighting to cut their lighting costs.
 LEDs are not only much cheaper to run than halogen lights but they are also better for the environment and arguably offer an improved quality of light.

 What is retrofitting?

 When it comes to lighting, retrofitting simply means replacing old less-efficient light bulbs with newer energy saving bulbs such as LEDs, without having to make any changes to the light fittings or wirings.
 LEDs are easy to install and many lamps can replace existing light bulbs like-for-like so in the vast majority of cases the fittings don't need to be upgraded.
-The exception to this are fluorescent tubes as replacing a fluorescent tube with an LED tube requires different wiring to the mains supply.
+The exception to this is fluorescent tubes as replacing a fluorescent tube with an LED tube requires different wiring to the mains supply.
 However, there are LED tubes available such as the Osram SubstiTUBE LED range which don't require any rewiring and can simply replace the existing fluorescent tubes.
 Not having to change your light fittings will save you a considerable amount of money.

 What are the benefits of retrofitting with LEDs?

 - LEDs produce less heat than incandescent or halogen bulbs which means retailers can save cash on the energy needed to power the bulbs.
 There is also a saving on the energy needed for air conditioning to cool the heat generated by the bulbs.

 - LEDs last far longer than other light bulbs which means they need replacing much less frequently, saving time and money on maintenance.
 LEDs can last from 25,000 to 50,000 hours, depending on the bulb.
 When you compare this to incandescent bulbs which last around 1,000 hours or halogens which last around 3,500 hours, the cost savings are clear.
 For example, swapping 35 50w halogen spotlights with 5w LEDs can save a massive £359.98 a year.